What are Leisure & Lifestyle Services?

 Learn the value of leadership and teamwork.

-Our annual Life Skills Camp supports children and teenagers living with vision impairment to work towards their personal goals for improved independence, confidence and wellbeing, while learning the value of leadership and teamwork.
+Our quarterly Life Skills Camp supports children and teenagers living with low vision or blindness to work towards their personal goals for improved independence, confidence and wellbeing, while learning the value of leadership and teamwork.

-Once per year, during school holidays, students aged between 10 and 18 from across South Australia and the Northern Territory are invited to participate in this life-changing experience.
+During school holidays, students aged between 12 and 18 from across South Australia and the Northern Territory are invited to participate in this life-changing experience.
 Our specialist team works with students to identify their goals and practice independent living skills through occupational therapy and orientation and mobility training.

 In addition to helping students achieve their goals for improved confidence and independence, the camp offers young people a unique opportunity for social inclusion and community connection.